douglasrizzo/dodo_detector_ros/README.md

 - `global_frame`: the frame or tf that all object tfs will be published in relation to, eg `map`.
 Leave blank to publish wrt. `camera_link`.
 - `tf_prefix`: a prefix for the object tfs which will be published by the package.

 Then, select which type of detector the package will use by setting the `detector_type` parameter.
-Acceptable values are `sift`, `rootsift` or `ssd`.
+Acceptable values are `sift`, `rootsift` or `tf`.

-`ssd` uses the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
+`tf` uses version 1 of the [TensorFlow Object Detection API](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md), which works with TensorFlow 1.13 up until 1.15.
 It expects a label map and an inference graph.
-You can find these files [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) or provide your own.
+You can find these files [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md) or provide your own.
 After you have these files, configure the following parameters in `config/main_config.yaml`:

 - `inference_graph`: path to the frozen inference graph (the `.pb` file).
 - `label_map`: path to the label map, (the `.pbtxt` file).
-- `ssd_confidence`: confidence level to report objects as detected by the neural network, between 0 and 1.
+- `tf_confidence`: confidence level to report objects as detected by the neural network, between 0 and 1.

-Take a look [here](https://douglasrizzo.github.io/dodo_detector/#convolutional-neural-network-detector-4) to understand how these parameters are used by the backend.
+Take a look [here](https://douglasrizzo.com.br/dodo_detector/#convolutional-neural-network-detector-4) to understand how these parameters are used by the backend.

 If `sift` or `rootsift` are chosen, a keypoint object detector will be used.
 The following parameters must be set in `config/main_config.yaml`: